saucelabs/elemental-next/README.md

 # Testing 🧪

-Testing is an essential part of ensuring the quality and reliability of Elemental Next, and is very important to us.
+Testing is an essential part of ensuring the quality and reliability of Elemental Selenium, and is very important to us.
 We've got a great lineup of testing tools that make the testing process achievable.
 Check them out!

 ```